Etosha Express

 Includes:

-• Transport in a safari vehicle with pop up roof & A/C
+• Transport in a safari vehicle with A/C

 • 2 nights’ accommodation